 1 ¼” Stainless Steel manifold is a long-term corrosion resistive.
 It has low levels of ferrite and magnetism.
 It helps to drop the possibility of contact corrosion.
 The manifolds are accumulated & ready to use.
 The supply side has an adjustable flow meter.
 The return side has balanced on/off valves.
 The adjustable flow meter permits a positive shut-off.
 At the same time, the manual plastic cap on the return valve can be detached to accommodate a valve actuator.
 The return balancing valve disc enables precise adjustments of small flows.
 The branch Cv value is 1.38.
 The return balancing valve disc enables precise adjustments of small flows.

 1 ¼” Brass Manifolds are made from superior extruded brass.
-There are 2 to 6 loop modular sections.
+There are 2 to 6-loop modular sections.
 These three types are valved, valveless, and balancing with the flowmeter.
 For supply, you must use the balancing section with adjustable flow meters.
 You can also use the valveless section.
-It would be best if you used the valved area with on/off valves for the return.
+It would be best to use the valved area with on/off valves for the return.
 An actuator valve adapter is also needed.
 The return balancing valve disc enables precise adjustments of small flows.
 The branch Cv value is 1.2.
 The manifold body allows flows up to 14 GPM.